 Do you Zumba?
-Get moving with this heart-healthy and fun workout led by instructors from BFit Fitness Center in Oak Park.
+Join us for this heart-healthy and fun workout led by instructors from BFit Fitness Center in Oak Park.
 Zumba is a Latin-inspired cardio-dance workout that uses music and choreographed steps to form a fitness party atmosphere using African beats.
 The natural body is a healthy body!
 Register starting February 1.